sateffen/node-module-confinement/README.md

 ### patchConfinedRequire()

-This is an utility function, patching the general module-prototype with a new function called `confinedRequire`.
+This is a utility function, patching the general module-prototype with a new function called `confinedRequire`.
-The new function has the signature `module.confinedRequire(path, confinement)`, and is an alternative version of require, which applys given confinement - regardless of any general confinements.
+The new function has the signature `module.confinedRequire(path, confinement)`, and is an alternative version of require, which applies given confinement - regardless of any general confinements.

 You have to patch the module explicitly, because this modifies the prototype of an internal module.
 Why patch the module prototype?
 Because that way the correct module-instance is referenced, and the module-tree is not